zxcurs3d/Bulk-RNAseq-visualization-workflow-ZRN01-RM/README.md

 ![Library size boxplot](1-figures/quality_control/lib_size_boxplot.svg)

+All samples appear to share similar library sizes, so there are

 ## 1b.
 Distribution of p-values across DESeq2 contrasts of interest

 ![p-value distributions](1-figures/quality_control/pvalue_distributions.svg)

+Interestingly, in the case of this experiment, our condition of interest (genotype) appears to induce a large transcriptional pertubation. ~9000 genes pass our pvalue filter of 0.05.
+This result is not necessarily problematic since we will apply a log2FoldChange cutoff, which should reduce potential FPs.

 ## 1c. log2FoldChange scatterplots to compare effect of DESeq2's apeglm shrinkage vs. no shrinkage

+DESeq2 offers a wi

 ## 1c.
 DESeq2 normalization assessment